MoritzBru/w4tchl1st/README.md

 ## TODOs

-- essentials
-  - add loading indicator to auth composable and show on login page

 - refactors
   - watchlist date format green released/ red not released
   - make watchlsits more condensed (get rid of description)